 <a href="{% url 'dashboard' %}">Back to dashboard</a>

-The dashboard would be a perfect place to include a link to your newly created password change form.
-You just have to make sure it’s shown to logged in users only:
+To make the password change conveniently accessible, add a link on the dashboard to your newly created password change form.
+You just have to make sure that it’s only shown to users who are logged in:

 {% block content %}